foreversd/forever-monitor/README.md

-    'command': 'perl',         // Binary to run (default: 'node') 'args':    ['foo','bar'],  // Additional arguments to pass to the script, 'sourceDir': 'script/path',// Directory that the source script is in
+    'command': 'perl',         // Binary to run (default: 'node') 'args':    ['foo','bar'],  // Additional arguments to pass to the script, 'sourceDir': 'script/path',// Directory that the source script is in 'ignoreOkExit': false,     // Do not restart child process if it exits with code 0 (default: false)

     //
     // Options for restarting on watched files.